fastoch/React-JS-Dave-Gray/README.md

 ```

 We also need to define a function called **handleSubmit** that will be called when the form is submitted.
 This function will add the new item to the list and clear the input field.
+We'll do that later.

 After that, we need to add the required props to the **AddItem** component.
 ```tsx